Sokol264/SimpleBashUtils/README.md

 # SimpleBashUtils
-Implementation of the cat and grep team
+Implementation of the cat and grep command